lovette/bootstrap-bash/README.md

 * `BOOTSTRAP_DIR_MODULE_CACHE` - The directory where module installation state is saved
 * `BOOTSTRAP_DIR_TMP` - The directory where temporary files can be saved

+### Exit Status

+Module scripts must exit with a zero status if successful.
+A non-zero exit status causes bootstrap-bash to stop execution.
+The default exit status of a script is that of the last command executed, so an explicit call to `exit` is typically not required.
+You can use the convenience function `bootstrap_die` to exit with an error message.

 Roles
 ---